 Driving from Bathurst to Tarana along the country drive

 Lake Lyall is a major water reservoir and dam located between Tarana and Lithgow.
-In summers the lake is very popular for a range of watersports.
+In summer the lake is very popular for a range of watersports.

 On the way back I explored the city of Lithgow and decided to have dinner in Katoomba before heading back to Sydney.